neumino/neumino.github.io/movies.md

-### Midsommar
+### Two Blue Stripes
-*Released on 2019-07-03, vote average 7*
+*Released on 2019-07-11, vote average 9.5*

-A young couple travels to Sweden to visit their friend’s rural hometown and attend its mid-summer festival.
-What begins as an idyllic retreat quickly descends into an increasingly violent and bizarre competition at the hands of a pagan cult.
+Bima and Dara are lovers who are still in high school.
+At the age of 17, they were determined to copulate outside of marriage.
+Dara was pregnant.
+Both are then confronted with a life that is unimaginable for children of their age, life as parents.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/I0UWIya-O0s?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/lpAK3FXnAGo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>